 To learn more about iFit, continue reading below….

-iFit Coach and Bluetooth Technology - 2016-2019 NordicTrack and ProForm Treadmills
+iFit Enabled and Bluetooth Technology - 2016-2022 NordicTrack and ProForm Treadmills

 This is the very latest version of the iFit program, first introduced in 2016.
-Most new NordicTrack and ProForm machines come with iFit Coach, the ever-evolving ICON Health & Fitness’ popular program.
+Most new NordicTrack and ProForm machines come with iFit, the ever-evolving, extremely popular workout program from ICON Health & Fitness (now called iFit Health).

-Either way, it provides custom workouts, daily coaching, sleep suggestions and meal plans daily to help you reach your fitness goals quicker.
+Either way, it provides on-demand and recently introduced live training, custom workouts, daily coaching, sleep suggestions and meal plans to help you reach your fitness goals quicker.
 You can also choose from a library of professionally designed workout programs, track all of your progress, set goals for yourself and share your results with friends and family.